Takeaways from Friday’s events at UN climate conference known as COP28

 Japanese Prime Minister Fumio Kishida pledged to end new construction at home of unabated coal fired power plants, in a show of clearer determination than in the past, toward achieving net-zero.

-Associated Press writers David Keyton, Seth Borenstein, Jon Gambrell and Malik Harb contributed from Dubai; Geir Moulson from Berlin and Aniruddha Ghosal from Hanoi.
+Associated Press writers David Keyton, Seth Borenstein, Jon Gambrell and Malak Harb contributed from Dubai; Mari Yamaguchi from Tokyo, Geir Moulson from Berlin and Aniruddha Ghosal from Hanoi.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
 The AP is solely responsible for all content.